Fitspo photography without the commitment

 There are two kinds of people in this world.
 People who keep fit, and people who feel tired just thinking about keeping fit.
 Working out?
 Eating healthy?
-Err, the only 6 pack I'm getting is a 6-pack chicken nuggets from McDonalds, thanks.
+Err, the only six pack I’m getting is a six-pack chicken nugget set from McDonald’s, thanks.

 1. Men’s 200m Canoe

-What it looks like: Rowing your way to Tokyo’s 2020 Olympics.
+What it looks like: Rowing your way to Tokyo’s 2021 Olympics (Lol).
 Canoe believe it?
 Neither can I.

 What it really is: Jumping into a dirty fountain and hoping no one gets some parasitic disease.
 Oh, and also getting judged by random aunties.

 Things you’ll need: Tight clothes, sporty sunglasses and a broomstick.

 Up your game with a life vest – and no, not a real one.
 What are we, legit?!
 Just go to the nearby fruit stall, give the vendors your best puppy eyes and get a giant red plastic bag for free.
 Hey, it worked for us.